You are here

 The LSTA requires each SLAA to submit a plan that details library services goals for a five-year period.
 SLAAs must also conduct a five-year evaluation of library services based on that plan.
 These plans and evaluations are the foundation for improving practice and informing policy.

-LSTA programs and use in Colorado: view and print this information page to learn more about how LSTA funds are used to directly benefit Colorado library services, staff, and residents, and what would be lost if IMLS funding is eliminated.
+LSTA programs and use in Colorado (PDF): view and print this information page to learn more about how LSTA funds are used to directly benefit Colorado library services, staff, and residents.

 - LEARNING FOR ALL AGES: All Colorado residents will have access to library services that support formal educational achievement and inspire lifelong learning;